vijinho/tweets-cli/README.md

      --urls-check-force       Forcibly checks every single failed (numeric) source and target url and update - implies --urls-check
--o,  --offline                Do not go-online when performing tasks (only use local files for url resolution for example) -l,  --local                  Fetch local file information (if available) (new attributes: images,videos,files)
+-o,  --offline                Do not go-online when performing tasks (only use local files for url resolution for example) -l,  --local                  Fetch local file information (if available) (new attributes: images,videos,files) -x,  --delete                 DANGER!
-     --media-prefix           Prefix to local media folder instead of direct file:// path, e.g. for serving via web and prefixing a URL path, implies --local
--x,  --delete                 DANGER!
 At own risk.
 Delete files where savings can occur (i.e. low-res videos of same video), run with -t to test only and show files
      --dupes                  List (or delete) duplicate files.
 Requires '-x/--delete' option to delete (will rename duplicated file from '{tweet_id}-{id}.{ext}' to '{id}.{ext}).
 Preview with '--test'!
      --keys-required=k1,k2,.
 Returned tweets which MUST have all of the specified keys